Directorate General of Health Services (Bangladesh): History

 The DGHS was established as a directorate in 1978.
 It was upgraded to a directorate general in 1980.

 On 23 January 2019, the Anti-Corruption Commission began investigating 23 officers at the DGHS for corruption and recommended their transfers.

 Director General of DGHS Abul Kalam Azad resigned on 22 July 2020 after Regent Hospital was raided for providing fake COVID-19-free certificates.
 The hospital was shut down by the DGHS on 8 July after a raid by the Rapid Action Battalion.
 The DGHS and the Ministry of Health and Family Welfare traded blame over the Regent Hospital scandal.
 The DGHS signed a memorandum of understanding with Regent Hospital in March 2020, and the signing ceremony was attended by Minister of Health and Family Welfare Zahid Maleque.
 Another organization issuing fake COVID-19 certificates was JKG Healthcare.
 Officials at The DGHS requested JKG Healthcare to submit a proposal to collect COVID-19 samples for a scheme to siphon off from the 5 billion emergency COVID-19 fund.
 CEO of JKG Healthcare, Ariful Chaudhury and his wife and chairperson of JKG, Sabrina Arif Chaudhury, were arrested by police for issuing fake COVID-19 certificates.

 Abul Bashar Mohammed Khurshid Alam is appointed as director general on 23 July 2020.
 Alam criticised media coverage on the healthcare system and the Ministry of Health and Family Welfare.
 The Anti-Corruption Commission arrested Abzal Hossain, who worked for the Institute of Health Technology of the DGHS.
 The Commission found 2.84 billion taka in his and his wife's accounts.
 Khurshid Alam tested positive for COVID-19 in March 2021.

 DGHS claimed in December 2020 that Bangladesh will receive 68 million vaccines for the COVID-19 pandemic in Bangladesh from GAVI under COVAX and an additional 30 million from Serum Institute of India.

+Function

+The primary functions of the directorate are: ensuring healthcare services at all levels across the country, managing health services, formulating action plans, and implementing various policies.
+Additionally, the directorate provides technical support to the ministry in formulating guidelines related to healthcare services when necessary.

+Although the Directorate previously oversaw health education, a notification was issued on November 24, 2019, establishing a separate Directorate General of Medical Education.